Common snapping turtle: Anatomy and morphology

+According to a study by Nakamuta et al. (2016), common snapping turtles have well-developed olfactory organs, nerves, and bulbs that suggest that this species has a great sense of smell.

 Ecology and life history

 Common habitats are shallow ponds or streams.
 Some may inhabit brackish environments, such as estuaries.
 These sources of water tend to have an abundance of aquatic vegetation due to the shallow pools.
+Some describe them as habitat generalists as they can occupy most permanent bodies of water.
 Common snapping turtles sometimes bask—though rarely observed—by floating on the surface with only their carapaces exposed, though in the northern parts of their range, they also readily bask on fallen logs in early spring.
 In shallow waters, common snapping turtles may lie beneath a muddy bottom with only their heads exposed, stretching their long necks to the surface for an occasional breath.
 Their nostrils are positioned on the very tip of the snout, effectively functioning as snorkels.

-Snapping turtles are omnivorous.
-Important aquatic scavengers, they are also active hunters that use ambush tactics to prey on anything they can swallow, including many invertebrates, fish, frogs, reptiles (including snakes and smaller turtles), unwary birds, and small mammals.
-In some areas adult snapping turtles can occasionally be incidentally detrimental to breeding waterfowl, but their effect on such prey as ducklings and goslings is frequently exaggerated.
+Common snapping turtles are omnivorous.
+Important aquatic scavengers, they are also active hunters that use ambush tactics to prey on anything they can swallow, including many invertebrates, fish, frogs, other amphibians, reptiles (including snakes and smaller turtles), unwary birds, and small mammals.
+In a recent study, young common snapping turtles showed that their lower bite force matches their active foraging behavior, meaning they have to travel and seek out more prey to make up for their inability to eat some items.
+In some areas adult common snapping turtles can occasionally be incidentally detrimental to breeding waterfowl, but their effect on such prey as ducklings and goslings is frequently exaggerated.
 As omnivorous scavengers though, they will also feed on carrion and a surprisingly large amount of aquatic vegetation.

+Common snapping turtles have few predators when older, but eggs are subject to predation by crows, American mink, skunks, foxes, and raccoons.
+Egg predators use three types of cues to locate turtle nests: